-Problem Possible Causes What To Do Refrigerator too warm Temperature control not set cold enough.
-See About the control.
-Warm weather or frequent door openings.
-Set the temperature control one step colder.
-See About the control.
-Door left open.
-Check to see if package is holding door open.
-Cabinet sides are warm This is normal for a hot wall type condenser.
+Problem Possible Causes What To Do Refrigerator too warm Temperature control not set cold enough. • See About the control.
+Warm weather or frequent door openings. • Set the temperature control one step colder.
+See About the control .
+Door left open. • Check to see if package is holding door open.
+Cabinet sides are warm (applies only to 2, 3 and 4 Cubic Foot Models). • This is normal for a hot wall type condenser.
 Refrigerator has odor Foods transmitting odor to refrigerator.
 Foods with strong odors should be tightly wrapped.
 Keep an open box of baking soda in the refrigerator; replace every three months.
 Interior needs cleaning. • See Care and cleaning.
-Defrost water pan needs cleaning.
-See Care and cleaning.
-Moisture forms on outside of refrigerator Not unusual during periods of high humidity.
-Wipe surface dry.
+Defrost water pan needs cleaning (on some models) • See Care and cleaning.
+Moisture forms on outside of refrigerator Not unusual during periods of high humidity. • Wipe surface dry.
 Moisture collects inside (in humid weather, air carries moisture into refrigerator when door is opened) Too frequent or too long door openings.
 Refrigerator too cold Temperature control set too cold. • See About the control.